Maximum principles for stochastic time-changed Volterra games: Optimal consumption and recursive utility

 \subsection{A zero-sum utility consumption game}

-Inspired by the work done in \cite{Tusheng-Oksendal-Sulem} for stochastic delayed equations, we consider an optimal consumption problem.
-The main difference between our work and the one cited above is the dependence of our dynamics from the whole past history, obtained through the Volterra dynamics.
-In \cite{Tusheng-Oksendal-Sulem}, in fact, the author consider only some constant delay in the forward dynamics.
-Moreover, in this setting, we will consider a zero-sum game between two players competing against each other, instead of a coupled delay equation.\\ We let $\alpha(t)$ be a bounded deterministic function such that $\left|\frac{\partial \alpha}{\partial s}(s)\right|$ is in $L^2([0,T])$, $\gamma(t,z)$ be a bounded adapted process with $\int_\R\gamma^2(t,z)\nu(dz)<\infty$, and consider a cash flow $\tilde{X}(t)$ with dynamics
+Inspired by the work done in \cite{Tusheng-Oksendal-Sulem} for stochastic delayed equations with constant delay, we consider an optimal consumption problem.
+However we depart from that work by considering the whole past history in the forward dynamics.
+Moreover, we take a zero-sum game between two players competing against each other, instead of a coupled delay equation.\\ We assume that $\alpha$ and $\gamma$ satisfy the necessary integrability conditions and take $\alpha$ to be a bounded deterministic function with $\partial_t\alpha(t,s) \in L^2(dt)$ and $\gamma$ to be a bounded adapted process with $\int_\R\gamma^2(t,z)\nu(dz)<\infty$.
+Consider a cash flow $X$ with dynamics for $\t$ given by

-for $\t$.
-Here $x_0\in\R$, and we suppose that, at time $\t$, we consume at the rate $c(t)\geq 0$, for $c(t)$ a càdlàg adapted process.
-For each player $i=1,2$ we consider backward dynamics \eqref{Y_t} given by
+and $X_0\in\R$.
+We suppose that, at time $\t$, we consume at the rate $c_1(t)+c_2(t)$, for $c_i(t)\geq 0$, $i=1,2$ càdlàg adapted processes representing the consumption of each player.
+Assume also that a solution to \eqref{Xt example1} exists.
+For each $i=1,2$, we also consider the backward dynamics \eqref{Y_t} given by